monoamine11231/MeowPDF/README.md

 - `ToggleAlpha`: Toggles the alpha color mode.
 - `ToggleInverse`: Toggles the inverse color mode.
 - `CenterViewer`: Centers the viewer.
+- `MoveUp`: Moves the viewer up.
+- `MoveLeft`: Moves the viewer left.
+- `MoveRight`: Moves the viewer right.
+- `MoveDown`: Moves the viewer down.
 - `ZoomIn`: Zooms in the viewer.
 - `ZoomOut`: Zooms out the viewer.
 - `JumpFirstPage`: Jumps to the first page of the document.